After a day of sharp swings, Wall Street ends nearly where it began

 It was only on Monday that gold’s price topped $5,000 for the first time, and it had nearly doubled over the last 12 months.

-Silver, which has been zooming higher in its own feverish run, had a similar and sudden reversal of momentum before settling slightly higher.
+Silver, which has been zooming higher in its own feverish run, had a similar and sudden reversal of momentum before ticking higher again.

 Prices for precious metals have been surging as investors look for safer things to own while weighing a wide range of risks, including a U.S. stock market that critics call expensive, political instability, threats of tariffs and heavy debt loads for governments worldwide.

-But safety can come at a price when it's really expensive.
+But safety can come at a price when it’s expensive.
 The huge runs for gold and silver raised criticism that their prices had gone too far, too fast and were due for a pullback.
 Bitcoin, which is pitched as a form of “digital gold,” also fell sharply.
-It sank 6% and dropped below $84,000.
+It sank nearly 6% and dropped toward $84,000.

 The U.S. dollar has seen its value sink over the last year because of many of the same risks that drove gold’s price higher, but the dollar held relatively steady against the British pound and euro Thursday.